JamesMackman/titan-golf/README.md

   - The footer includes information on the contact details of the club and also different links to social media pages.
   - The user will find all the information neccessary to get in contact with the club and feel confident in the simple nature of contacting.
-  - The footer is the same on every pafe allowing increased user control.
+  - The footer is consistent on every page allowing increased user control.

 ![Footer](media/titan_golf_footer.png)

 - **The Course page**

-  - The course page has two simple sections, a video section showing of the course from a drone POV and a scorecard section where there is an image of the scorecard that is used when playing on the golf course.
+  - The course page has two simple sections, a video section showing the course from a drone viewpoint and a scorecard section where there is an image of the scorecard that is used when playing on the golf course.
   - The user will get to know the golf course and what each hole looks like.
 They will also gain an understanding on the different yardages of each hole.

 ![The course](media/titan_golf_the-course.png)